Master of Environmental Science and Management (MESM)

 The MESM program prepares students to apply environmental science and technology to real-world problems.
 It does not have the same level of emphasis on independent, hypothesis-based research as the Master of Science in Environmental Sciences degree program.
 MESM students who may wish to pursue a Ph.D. should consult with the MESM faculty before applying to the program.

 Graduates of MESM will:

-- know the fundamental principles of environmental science and how human activities affect environmental condition,
+1. Know the fundamental principles of environmental science and how human activities affect environmental condition.

-- integrate multidisciplinary aspects of real-world environmental problems and create practical, viable solutions to those problems,
+2. Integrate multidisciplinary aspects of real-world environmental problems and create practical, viable solutions to those problems.

-There are six unique specializations that are available within the MESM program.
+There are seven unique specializations that are available within the MESM program.
 Read on to learn about what each has to offer and find the one that fits your interests!